vuejs/vue-codemod/README.md

   - 🟢 `import ... from '@vue/composition-api'` -> `import ... from 'vue'` (implemented as `import-composition-api-from-vue`)
   - 🔴 Other subtle differences between `@vue/composition-api` and the Vue 3 implementation.
 - 🟠 [RFC16: Remove `inline-template`](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0016-remove-inline-templates.md)
-  - 🟢 Can be detected by the [`no-deprecated-inline-template`](https://eslint.vuejs.org/rules/no-deprecated-inline-template.html) ESLint rule
+  - 🟢 Can be detected by the [`vue/no-deprecated-inline-template`](https://eslint.vuejs.org/rules/no-deprecated-inline-template.html) ESLint rule
   - 🔴 Possible alternatives are addressed [in the RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0016-remove-inline-templates.md#adoption-strategy)
 - 🔴 [RFC25: Built-in `<Teleport>` component](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0025-teleport.md)
-  - Detect all the presence of `<Teleport>` components, renaming them to some other name like `<TeleportComp>`
+  - Detect all the presence of `<Teleport>` components, renaming them to some other name like `<TeleportComp>`.
+Should be covered by the [`vue/no-reserved-component-names`](https://eslint.vuejs.org/rules/no-reserved-component-names.html) ESLint rule
 - 🔴 [RFC26: New async component API](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0026-async-component-api.md)
   - 🔵 In the compat build, it is possible to check the return value of functional components and warn legacy async components usage.
 This should cover all Promise-based use cases.
   - 🔴 The syntax conversion is mechanical and can be performed via a codemod.
 The challenge is in determining which plain functions should be considered async components.
 Some basic heuristics can be used (note this may not cover 100% of the existing usage):